Get exclusive deals you won't find anywhere else straight to your inbox.

 10 Fun Things To Do On A Scooter Board

 There are lots of activities to do with a Scooter Board.
 Here, we have compiled our top ten fun things to do on a Scooter Board.
-Why not try them out this summer?
+Indeed, why not try them out this summer?

-- Fishing.
-Scatter magnetic fish around the floor and have the child scoot around to go find them.
+- Fishing - Scatter magnetic fish around the floor and have the child scoot around to go and find them.

-- Pull the child around with a rope or a hula hoop.
+- Pull the child around with a rope or alternatively, a hula hoop

 - Sorting.
 Have bean bags or other objects at one end of the room that can be sorted into containers at the other end of the room.

 - Shopping.
-Place play food around the room, and you tell them what they need to find and get.
+Place play food around the room and you tell them what they need to find and bring to you.